ska-telescope/ska-data-lifecycle/charts/ska-dlm/README.md

                     "region": ap-southeast-2,
                     "location_constraint": ap-southeast-2}
 ```
-Alternatively, instead of defining the `config.parameters` values directly in `values.yaml`, you can reference an existing Kubernetes Secret.
+Alternatively, `config.parameters` values can be sourced from an existing Kubernetes Secret instead of being defined directly in `values.yaml`.
-For example, if you have a Secret named `s3-example-secret` containing:
+For example, given a Secret named `s3-example-secret` containing:
 ```
 dlm-storage: {
   "access_key_id": "access key",